Regiments of the Malta Garrison The Hampshire Regiment (37th/67th)

 The Hampshire Regiment (37th/67th)

-The 37th became the 1st Battalion.
+The 37th became the 1st Battalion, The Hampshire Regiment.
 It fought at the Battle of Minden on 1 August 1759 and roses from Minden Heath were grown at its Regimental Depot at Winchester.

-The 67th became the 2nd Battalion.
-The 2nd Battalion distinguished itself in the China War of 1860 when it won no less than four Victoria Crosses.
+The 67th became the 2nd Battalion, The Hampshire Regiment.
+It distinguished itself in the China War of 1860 when it won no less than four Victoria Crosses.
 On 1 February 1827, the 67th was granted permission to bear on its Colours the Royal Tiger with the word India superscribed, to commemorate its service in India between 1805 and 1826.